dayong-huang/dayong-huang.github.io/_pages/about.md

   - /about.html
 ---

-My name is Dayong Huang and I am a finance professor at the Bryan School of Business and Economics at the University of North Carolina at Greensboro.
-My research interests include asset pricing, institutional trading, ESG, machine learning, and behavioral finance.
-My email is d_huang@uncg.edu and my CV is [here](https://dayong-huang.github.io/cv/).
+My name is Dayong Huang and I am a Professor of Finance at the Bryan School of Business and Economics at the University of North Carolina at Greensboro.
+My research interests lie in asset pricing, institutional trading, ESG, machine learning, and behavioral finance.
+My email is d_huang@uncg.edu and my CV is [here](https://dayong-huang.github.io/files/Huang-CV-2024.pdf).

 Recent Works
 ======